-At the close of the period ending March 31, 2023 and the fiscal year ending December 31, 2022, the Company had not recognized any gains or losses due to the ineffectiveness of cash flow hedges.
+At the close of the fiscal years ending December 31, 2022 and 2021, the Company had not recognized any gains or losses due to the ineffectiveness of cash flow hedges.

 Derivative contracts have been made to hedge against interest-rate risk exposure.
 The effects of forwards are shown in income when the Company does not meet the formal documentation requirements needed to qualify those instruments as hedge instruments.